1) My story begins the year after the Flood,

 With their roarings, squawkings, guffaws, and whines.

-155) People have become so shallow and flimsy;
+155) People have become shallow and flimsy;

 They need no dinosaur threat of becoming its feast.